Search Knowledge Base by Keyword

 1 Stars | 0% |

-- Update the URL of an existing KB Main Page - read instructions
+- an existing page - read instructions

-- Add a Knowledge Base to an existing page - read instructions
+- a new page - read instructions

-- Create a new page with the Knowledge Base shortcode - read instructions
+- the Home Page - read instructions

-Step 1 Find the Page with Shortcode
+Step 1 Find the Page with KB Blocks or KB Shortcode

 Step 2 Change the KB Main Page Slug